opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 FeatureEvaluator::setWindow
 -------------------------------
-:func:`CascadeClassifier::runAt`
 .. c:function:: bool FeatureEvaluator::setWindow(Point p)

-    Sets window in the current image in which the features will be computed (called by ).
+    Sets a window in the current image where the features are computed (called by ??).

-    :param p: The upper left point of window in which the features will be computed.
-Size of the window is equal to size of training images.
+    :param p: Upper left point of the window where the features are computed.
+Size of the window is equal to the size of training images.

 .. index:: FeatureEvaluator::calcOrd